shahidmalik4/120-years-of-olympics-analysis-using-powerbi/README.md

 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

-### 1. Distribution of medals among male and female athletes?
+### 1. Distribution of medals among male and female athletes
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.